 The instant of PERCEPTION involves the past and future at the cellular as well as the cognitive level: reflection (past experience) and anticipation (future experience).
 PERCEPTION occurs at the site of convergence of bottom-up (sensory) and top-down (cognitive) information, both conscious and non-conscious, experiential . (see more at https://neilgreenberg.com/ao-perception/.)

 Bottom-up information derived from external as well as internal sensory receptors, are, of course, different for different species: see A&O notes on UMWELT

-PERCEPTION is the outcome of sensation, but remarkable, many senses can converge on a percept (from Ariel Bleicher[i] on March 1, 2012 https://www.scientificamerican.com/article/edges-of-perception/): For example, using VISION as a model,
+PERCEPTION is the outcome of sensation, but remarkable, many senses can converge on a percept (reported by Ariel Bleicher[i] on March 1, 2012 in https://www.scientificamerican.com/article/edges-of-perception/): For example, using VISION as a model,

 - In a series of studies begun in 1999 Beatrice de Gelder of Tilburg University in the Netherlands showed” that unconscious visual processing “is transporting the patient into a real emotional mood.”

 - “It’s become quite clear that there are many, many aspects of our visual system that are taking place at levels you might call reflexive, automatic or subconscious,” says Brown University neuroscientist David M. Berson.